SystemFw/blog/content/staging/paxos-failures.md

 safe to do so.
 The way we reserve a storage server is by preventing further reservations until we're done, i.e. by _locking_ it.

-So in Phase 1 the writer selects a majority of storage servers and sends them a `lock` messages.
-When a storage server which isn't already locked receives a `lock` message, it will update its lock status and reply with `locked`.
-Storage servers persist their lock status to stable storage before replying to any messages.
+So in Phase 1 the writer selects a majority of storage servers, and sends them a `lock` message.
+When a storage server which isn't already locked receives a `lock` message, it updates its lock status in stable storage, and replies with `locked`.

 If the writer receives `locked` replies from all the storage servers it contacted, it proceeds to Phase 2.
-If not, it sends `unlock` to the storage servers it locked, and retries Phase 1.
-Eventually one writer will succeed locking a majority of storage servers, and advance to Phase 2, which is the actual write: the writer that holds the lock sends the value it wants to write to the storage servers it locked.
+Otherwise if it times out, it sends an `unlock` message to the storage servers it locked, and retries Phase 1.

+Eventually one writer will succeed locking a majority of storage servers and advance to Phase 2, where it'll send `write(v)` to the storage servers so that they can perform their idempotent write logic as usual.
-Phase 2 is the actual write: the writer that holds the lock sends the value to the storage servers it locked.
-The storage servers persist the value unless they already have one, reset their lock status, and then return success.
-If the writer receives success responses from all the storage servers it sent its write to, then the WOR write succeeds.
-TODO: remove this as it gets too much into write repair.
-Well, not sure about this actually.

 ### Lock Stealing